oroinc/platform/src/Oro/Bundle/EmailBundle/Resources/doc/reference/mailboxes.md

 Process can look like following example and should be triggered on creation of EmailBody entity.
 In case you don't need email body for your process, feel free to use EmailUser entity.
-That one is created right when email is received, body is  synchronized later.
+That one is created right when email is received, body is synchronized later, using a cron job or when user opens an email.

 ``` yaml
 definitions: